Nanofluidics for Lab on a Chip applications

 Nanofluidics is a relatively new research field in Lab on a Chip where still is much to explore.
 Our research therefore has both a fundamental part where we explore new phenomena and an applied part for practical LOC systems.
-At the fundamental level we try to understand on a fundamental level the flow of water, ions and biomolecules such as DNA through various nanometer-scale structures.
-Especially the fact that surfaces in contact with solution become charged thereby plays a crucial role, and we try to modify and actively control this charge chemically or electrically.
-Present explorative projects are for example the application of graphene in nanofluidic devices and the investigation of catalysis on metal nanoparticles in nanopores.
+At the fundamental level we try to understand the flow of water, ions and biomolecules such as DNA through nanometer-size channels and structures.
+Especially the fact that many surfaces in contact with solution become charged thereby plays a crucial role, and we try to modify and actively control this charge chemically or electrically.
+Running projects on fundamental aspects concern the application of graphene for nanofluidic switching and the investigation of catalysis on metal nanoparticles in nanopores.
 Microfluidic energy generation is being investigated in our joint laboratory with Northwestern Polytechnic University in Xi’an (Yanbo Xie).

 - Catalysis on metal nanoparticles in nanopores (MCEC)

 - Fluidics for vascular engineering on chip (VESCEL)